sajjadnaq/AppCleaner-macOS/README.md

 # AppCleaner-macOS

-AppCleaner is a Swift-based command-line app uninstaller for macOS.
+AppCleaner is a open source and free Swift-based command-line app uninstaller for macOS.
 It scans /Applications and ~/Applications, lets you search/filter and pick an app, discovers common “leftover” files in ~/Library (and some /Library locations), shows sizes + total disk usage, then moves everything to Trash with a confirmation prompt.

 How to use